COVID-19 VACCINE INFORMATION

 City of Columbus and Columbus Public Health Department

 This site provides information on COVID-19 and health and safety updates from the city.
-You’ll also find multilingual materials and a comprehensive list of community resources.
+You’ll also find COVID-19 testing sites, multilingual materials and community resources including the Community Resource List.
 You can also call 614-645-1519 for answers to COVID-19-related questions.